What is the Self Coaching Model?

 We’re not taught how to feel.
 Because of the way our brains have developed to avoid pain, we typically avoid, resist, and react to negative emotions.
 We need to learn how to notice, acknowledge, and name our feelings and experience them as vibrations in our body.

-When using The Model, feelings should be described in one word.
+When using the Model, feelings should be described in one word.
 Examples of feelings that can be expressed in one word are happy, sad, angry, ashamed, determined, joyful, uncertain, and depressed.

 Many people confuse thoughts and feelings.
 For example, if someone asks you how you felt about your mom coming over unannounced, you might say, “I’m frustrated because she is being rude.”